emab/brain-backup/Time Complexity.md

 A quadratic algorithm has a big O notation of $O(n^2)$.
 Simple comparison based sorting algorithms are quadratic (e.g. insertion sort).

-An example of searching for duplicates in an array:
+An example of searching for duplicate names in a string array:

 ```
 for (i = 0; i < input length; i++) do